 There are three types of reactions to insect stings:

 Anyone who has experienced an allergic reaction in the past has a significantly increased chance of a similar or worse reaction if stung again.
-If you have experienced an allergic reaction of any kind, consult a board certified allergist as soon as possible.
-Your allergist will perform an evaluation to determine the most appropriate treatment plan.
+If you have experienced an allergic reaction of any kind, consult a board-certified allergist as soon as possible.
+Your board-certified allergist will perform an evaluation to determine the most appropriate treatment plan.
 Venom Immunotherapy (allergy shots) to bees, wasps or fire ants, if warranted, is a potential treatment option.
-Venom Immunotherapy can reduce the likelihood of anaphylaxis by more than 95% from future stings and may result in permanent desensitization to the insect venom.
+Venom Immunotherapy can reduce the likelihood of anaphylaxis by more than 95 percent from future stings and may result in permanent desensitization to the insect venom.